sdumetz/Maya/README.md

 # Maya
-Maya is a city builder.
+Maya is a city builder aiming to have a strong population simulation.

+##ES6

+Maya relies quiete heavily on cutting-edge ES6 spec.
+See [es6.md](es6.md)

 ## Roadmap